Greece 15 min

 How do foreign businesses pay remote workers in Greece?

-The first and most important consideration you need to determine before hiring anyone in Greece is how you’ll pay them.
 Paying people overseas has several complications.
 You’ll need to navigate the bureaucracy of both Greece and the EU to pay your workers appropriately.
 As a result, there are three ways for foreign businesses to hire remote employees in Greece:

-The most well-known method of paying Greek remote workers is also the most labor-intensive.
 If you want to pay your workers yourself, you must create a legal entity in Greece.
-This entity will act as a branch of your company in Greece, and you’ll manage all financial and tax concerns for your Greek employees through this entity.
+This entity acts as a branch of your company in Greece, and you’ll manage all financial and tax concerns for your Greek employees through this entity.

 Work with an employer of record

 If you want to hire an employee but don’t want to open an entire legal entity, you can work with an employer of record.
-These organizations have pre-existing legal entities in countries like Greece and will hire and pay your employees for you.
-Remote can act as your employer of record in Greece, allowing you to hire and pay great workers without opening new branches yourself.
+These organizations have pre-existing legal entities in countries like Greece, allowing them to hire and pay employees on your behalf.

-Pay Greece workers as contractors
+Pay Greek workers as contractors

-If you don’t want to hire your Greek workers as full employees, you can pay them as contractors instead.
+If you don’t want to hire Greek workers as employees, you can pay them as contractors instead.
 When a worker is classified as a contractor, your company doesn’t need to pay them through a legal entity in Greece.
 Instead, you can send the funds through direct transfer tools like PayPal or more secure solutions like Remote Contractor Management.

 What are the tax rates for tax brackets in Greece?

 All of your Greek workers will be required to pay taxes in Greece, so it’s important to understand how Greek taxes work.
 Like the US, Greek tax brackets are progressive.
-The tax rate is applied to the amount of income within that bracket.
+The tax rate is applied to the amount of income within that bracket:

-• €10,001 - 20,000: 22% tax rate
+• €0 - €20,000: 22% tax rate

-• €20,001 - 30,000: 28% tax rate
+• €20,001 - €30,000: 28% tax rate

-• €30,001 - 40,000: 36% tax rate
+• €30,001 - €40,000: 36% tax rate

 • €40,001+: 44% tax rate